stashapp/stash/README.md

 You can [watch a SFW demo video](https://vimeo.com/545323354) to see it in action.

-For further information you can [read the in-app manual](ui/v2.5/src/docs/en).
+For further information you can consult the [documentation](https://docs.stashapp.cc) or [read the in-app manual](ui/v2.5/src/docs/en).

 # Installing Stash